 Note: Each point here designates the coefficient estimate for a disputes variable in that year.
 The thick line represents the 90% confidence interval around that point estimate, while the longer, thin line represents the 95% confidence interval.
 All the covariates used in the initial model shown in Table 3 were included in these pooled models as controls.

-To explore this issue, we rerun the analysis for ICSID disputes shown in Table 3 on a series of yearly level pooled models for the 1994–2014 period.55 All the control variables included in Table 3 are used here as well.
+To explore our second hypothesis about the impact of time, we rerun the analysis for ICSID disputes shown in Table 3 on a series of yearly level pooled models for the 1994–2014 period.55 All the control variables included in Table 3 are used here as well.
 Since our substantive interest is in how the effect of disputes has changed over time, for the sake of space we only show the coefficient results for our dispute measures.
 The dot in each line represents the coefficient estimate for a disputes variable in a given year, with the line width representing the 95 percent confidence interval around that point estimate.

 We find significant variation in how the effect of disputes on reputation has changed over time.
 Prior to 2007, the estimated impact of disputes tends to be imprecisely measured.
 After that point in time, the precision of the estimated effect narrows dramatically.
 Across each